 Now that you have a niche idea, you need to scope out the competition.
 The best vintage niches on Etsy are the ones that have a reliable buyer pool but aren’t oversaturated.
 However, if you love a highly competitive niche, that’s okay too.

 Look at the competition and take note of their pricing, policies, and listing tendencies.
 How many sales are there?
 Do they make a full-time living from Etsy alone?
 This information isn’t so that you can copy these sellers, but you can brainstorm ways you can create a better shop.
 This research will help you create a realistic pricing strategy and get a feel for popular search terms.

 A niche and brand are two different things.
 Your niche speaks to the types of items you’re going to sell.
 Your brand is the overall story that will keep buyers loyal and engaged.
 At this point, start thinking about a name, logo, and mission statement.
-It’s important to do this legwork in advance because your brand story will be the only credibility-building device you have before you gain buyer feedback.
+It’s important to do this legwork in advance because your brand story as an antique dealer will be the only credibility-building device you have before you gain buyer feedback.

 In some senses, you’re going to have to fake it until you make it.
 Treat your brand and Etsy shop as a full-fledged business even before you make your first sale.
 If you take yourself seriously as a business, your potential buyers will, too.
 Create a buyer experience that will pretty much guarantee positive feedback.
 As your feedback grows, so will your sales.